-\$1,500 per qualifying petition.
-The H-1B Visa Reform Act did not alter the exemptions of certain types of employers from payment of the fee altogether,5 and lowered the fee to \$750 for employers who have no more than 25 full-time equivalent employees in the United States (determined by including the number of employees employed by any affiliate or subsidiary of such employer).
-This fee applies to any initial H-1B petition by an employer or first extension request by the same employer filed after December 8, 2004 for an alien by any employer, unless the petitioning organization is exempt from the fee.
+See Pub.
+L. No. 108-447, div.
+J, tit.
+IV, 118 Stat.
+2809.
+The H-1B Visa Reform Act permanently reinstituted the ACWIA fee which had sunset on October 1, 2003, and raised it from \$1,000 to \$1,500 per qualifying petition.
+The H-1B Visa Reform Act did not alter the exemptions of certain types of employers from payment of the fee altogether, and lowered the fee to \$750 for employers who have no more than 25 full-time equivalent employees in the United States (including the number of employees employed by any affiliate or subsidiary of such employer).
+This fee applies to any initial H-1B petition filed on behalf of an alien by any employer or first extension request by the same employer for an alien filed after December 8, 2004, unless the petitioning organization is exempt from the fee.

-The H-1B Visa Reform Act also instituted a new Fraud Prevention and Detection Fee (Fraud Fee) of \$500 that must be submitted with a petition seeking an initial grant of H-1B or L nonimmigrant classification6 or by an employer seeking to change an alien's employer within those classifications.
+The H-1B Visa Reform Act also instituted a new Fraud Prevention and Detection Fee (Fraud Fee) of \$500 that must be submitted with a petition seeking an initial grant of H-1B or L nonimmigrant classification7 or by an employer seeking to change an alien's employer within those classifications.
 The Fraud Fee does not apply to petitions that extend or amend an alien's stay in H-1B or L classification filed by a current employer.
-Finally, the H-1B Visa Reform Act provided that up to 20,000 petitions filed on behalf of aliens who had earned a master's degree or higher from a U.S. secondary education institution would be exempt from the cap.
+Finally, the H-1B Visa Reform Act provided that up to 20,000 petitions filed on behalf of aliens who had earned a master's degree or higher from a U.S. secondary education institution would be exempt from the numerical cap.

-This report covers the four quarters of FY 2011 and is presented in three parts:
+This report covers the four quarters of FY 2012 and is presented in three parts:

-- Section 3.1 provides information on the number of aliens granted H-1B status; - Section 3.2 provides information on the number of employers requiring an additional ACWIA petition fee as reinstituted by the H-1B Visa Reform Act and those exempt from the nonimmigrant H-1B ACWIA petition fee; and - Section 3.3 provides information on the number of employers required to submit the Fraud Fee
+- Section 3.1 provides information on the number of H-1B petitions; - Section 3.2 provides information on the number of employers requiring an additional ACWIA petition fee as reinstituted by the H-1B Visa Reform Act and those exempt from the nonimmigrant H-1B ACWIA petition fee; and - Section 3.3 provides information on the number of employers required to submit the Fraud Fee.

-In all parts of this report, quarterly and annual data for FY 2011 are presented.
+In all parts of this report, quarterly and annual data for FY 2012 are presented.

-5 See Section 3.2 of this report for further information about organizations that are exempt from the ACWIA fee.
+6 See Section 3.2 of this report for further information about organizations that are exempt from the ACWIA fee.

-6 The L-1 nonimmigrant classification is defined in section 101(a)(15)(L) of the INA as "an alien who, within 3 years preceding the time of his application for admission into the United States, has been employed continuously for one year by a firm or corporation or other legal entity or an affiliate or subsidiary thereof and who seeks to enter the United States temporarily in order to continue to render his services to the same employer or a subsidiary or affiliate thereof in a capacity that is managerial, executive, or involves specialized knowledge" Other than being another classification subject to this fee, the L classification has no bearing on the information presented in this report.
+7 The L-1 nonimmigrant classification is defined in section 101(a)(15)(L) of the INA as "an alien who, within 3 years preceding the time of his application for admission into the United States, has been employed continuously for one year by a firm or corporation or other legal entity or an affiliate or subsidiary thereof and who seeks to enter the United States temporarily in order to continue to render his services to the same employer or a subsidiary or affiliate thereof in a capacity that is managerial, executive, or involves specialized knowledge" Other than being another classification subject to this fee, the L classification has no bearing on the information presented in this report.

 III.
-Data Report7
+Data Report8

-Section 3.1 - Number of H-1B petitions filed by employers in Fiscal Year 2011 and the number of H-1B petitions approved by the USCIS during this period.
+Section 3.1 - Number of H-1B petitions filed by employers in Fiscal Year 2012 and the number of H-1B petitions approved by the USCIS during this period.